-Butler Hall - Butler Hall currently has solar panels installed on the roof.
+Butler Hall - Butler Hall features a small solar array on the roof.

 Flannery O’Connor Hall - Flannery O’Connor is Loyola’s first “green” building.
-While we did not seek LEED certification, we incorporated a number of green features into the building design and construction including:
+Many green features are incorporated into the building design and construction including:

 - Selected a site that required minimal demolition